jermbo/BackToBasics/README.md

 #### Accessors

-These sets of methods do not modify the original array, instead they return some representation of the array in use.
+These sets of methods **do not modify** the original array, instead they **return** some representation of the array in use.

-There are a dozen or so methods one has access to, but we are going to explore the ones I tend to use most frequently in day to day work.
+There are a dozen or so methods, but we are going to explore the ones I tend to use most frequently in day to day work.

 ##### includes